Get A Rake & Your Lawn Will Beleaf In Itself Again

 As you can see, there’s a whole bunch of epic reasons as to why you need to pull on your wellies, gloves and a thick coat, and then get out there with a rake.
 And, yet, these are just the tip of the iceberg.

 Most grass in the UK is classified “cool-season grass”, which is because they are most active during the cooler months.
 That’s what autumn is.
 It’s home to the cooler months.
-It’s not hot but it’s not cool either, and because there is still plenty of sunlight, nutrients, and water kicking about, your grass is able to sort of regenerate itself at this time of year.
+Not hot but it’s not cool either, and because there is still plenty of sunlight, nutrients, and water kicking about.
+Your grass is able to sort of regenerate itself at this time of year.
 It’s when your lawn is most able to set about strengthening its root system – that’s unless you let a thick layer of fallen leaves stop this from happening.

 Yes, we know that carpet of burnt orange colours looks great on your Insta-stories, but these fallen leaves are depriving your grass of the one thing it needs more than anything else – sunlight.
 Imagine you trying to operate on a Monday morning without a strong, Sports Direct sized mug of coffee; that’s what you’re doing to your lawn because, if it’s not raked clear quickly, it will become shadowland grass, and no grass wants to become shadowland grass.